fnproject/tutorials/python/intro/README.md

 Let's start with a very simple "hello world" function written in [Python](https://www.python.org/).
 Don't worry, you don't need to know Python!
-In fact you don't even need to have Python installed on your development machine as Fn provides the necessary Python compiler and tools as a Docker container.
+In fact you don't even need to have Python installed on your development machine as Fn provides the necessary Python interpreter and build tools as a Docker container.
 Let's walk through your first function to become familiar with the process and how Fn supports development.

 Before we start developing we need to set the `FN_REGISTRY` environment variable.
 Normally, it's set to your Docker Hub username.